Our law firm is handling baby food autism lawsuits in all 50 states.

 A 2016 consensus statement from a consortium of epidemiologists, autism experts, and medical organizations identified lead and mercury as toxic chemicals that can contribute to ASD.
 The study that we talked about above from the Healthy Babies Bright Futures organization found that 95% of early baby foods tested contained toxic heavy metals, with one in four containing arsenic, lead, and mercury.
 Other studies have found that exposure to heavy metals such as lead, mercury, and arsenic during early life is associated with the development of ASD.

-There is evidence that the consumption of toxic heavy metals (such as in baby foods) can cause autism.
-Many studies – we describe a few below – released over the last decade have consistently found a positive association between exposure to toxic heavy metals (particularly during infancy and early childhood) and the development of autism.
+So there is ample evidence that the consumption of toxic heavy metals in baby foods can cause autism.
+Too many studies—we describe a few below—released over the last decade have consistently found a positive association between exposure to toxic heavy metals (particularly during infancy and early childhood) and the development of autism.

 Korean Study Linking Mercury and Autism